jaantollander/masters-thesis/content/84_job_scripts.md

 wait
 ```

+Finally, the we can run large parallel batch jobs.
 The above script is an example of a large parallel batch job with four job steps.
-For example,
+For example, it could perform the following steps.
-The first program will run on the first job step and could load data to the local disk.
+The first program runs on the first job step and could load data to the local disk.
-The second program will run on the second job step utilizing all given nodes, tasks, and CPUs and the majority of the given time.
+The second program runs on the second job step utilizing all given nodes, tasks, and CPUs and the majority of the given time.
-It would be a large parallel program, such as a large, well-parallelizing simulation communicating via MPI.
+It is a large parallel program, such as a large, well-parallelizing simulation communicating via MPI.
-The third and fourth programs' job steps will run parallel after the first step, utilizing all tasks and CPUs from a single node.
+The third and fourth programs' job steps run parallel after the first step, utilizing all tasks and CPUs from a single node.
 These programs could be post-processing steps, for example, processing and backing up the simulation results.